 Traditional server-based POS systems are costly due to their hefty setup and licensing fees, Add in expensive hardware and monthly maintenances fees needed to maintain the security and software of back-office servers and your bill is hefty.

 But newer POS systems are cloud based, lowering the costs of the system while improving security, scalability, and uptime.
-Getting started with Square’s point-of-sale solutions can cost anywhere from $0 (yes, it’s a free POS system when using our reader and a preexisting iPad) to $799 for our newest solution, Square Register.
+Getting started with Square’s point-of-sale solutions can cost anywhere from $0 (yes, it’s a free POS system when using our reader and a preexisting iPad) to $799 for Square Register.

 Before you make your decision, let’s walk through the factors that influence the cost of your point-of-sale system.